YouGotJaked/within/script.md

 ## Section IV: Group Interaction ##

+**NEED TO ADD THIS SECTION**

 ## Section V: Inner Monologue ##

 After ALEX's initial interaction with the group, his thoughts start to spiral out of control.
 His thought process begins to exhibit both fliltering<sup>[4](#filtering)</sup> and catastrophizing<sup>[5](#catastrophizing)</sup>.
+ALEX's breathing and heart rate slowly increase in speed and volume.

 ALEX: *Why does this always happen to me?
 Why am I not better?
 Why doesn't anyone like me?
 Seriously, it hasn't even been five minutes and everyone already hates me.
 I bet Mr. Garvey is already annoyed with me too.
 He asked us to do one simple thing, and I couldn't even do that.
 I can't do anything right.
 That's probably why no one wanted me in their group.
-They dont' wanna be associated with someone as undesirable as me.*
+They don't wanna be associated with someone as undesirable as me.*

 ## Section VI: Anxiety Climax ##

+ALEX's breathing is now very noticable, almost as if he is about to hyperventilate.
+His heart rate is racing so fast it seems his heart is going to jump out of his chest.
+His vision begins to blur<sup>[6](#blur)</sup> and lighting seems to be burning hot.
+Thoughts are racing through his head, and he cannot seem to control them.

+ALEX: *SHUT UP SHUT UP SHUT UP!*

+**NEED TO ADD REST OF CLIMAX**

 ## Section VII: Deep Breathing ##

+CLAIRE, a fellow student who has been struggling with GAD for some time now, notices Alex experiencing an anxiety attack.

+CLAIRE: Hey there, everything is going to be ok.
+There is nothing to be afraid of.
+I know this feels very real to you right now, but please know that is this only temporary.
+I'm going to help you through this.
+I'll be right here by your side; I'm staying with you until this is over, ok?
+I promise there will be no judgement.
+I'm here only to support you.

+ALEX is so overwhelmed that he cannot seem to speak, no matter how hard he tries.
+If ALEX is not looking at CLAIRE, the next dialogue is delayed ~10s to show that CLAIRE is not trying to rush the process and is willing to be patient.

+CLAIRE: I want you to know that just because you can't verbalize the feelings causing your anxiety doesn't make them less valid.
+I too suffer from anxiety, and I think I have something that might help.
+Would you be willing to give it a shot?
+It's perfectly ok if you don't want to.

+ALEX: Y-yeah ok.
+Let's try it.

+CLAIRE: Perfect!
+So we're going to try a technique my counselor showed me called diaphragmatic breathing.
+It doesn't get rid of the anxiety all together, but it really helps me take the edge off and ride it out.
+So what you're going to want to do is put one hand on your chest and the other on your stomach, like this.

+CLAIRE moves her hands to the diaphragmaetic breathing position.

+CLAIRE: First take a slow breath in through your nose.
+Try to breathe into your lower belly.
+You should feel it expand a bit.
+Go ahead and try that and hold your breath for a second or two.

+Give time delay of ~15s for user to assemble into position.

+CLAIRE: You got it!
+Now exhale slowly through your mouth.
+Wait a few seconds, and then take another slow breath in through your nose.

+Give another time delay of ~15s for user to attempt breathing technique.

+CLAIRE: And that's all there is to it.
+Let's try it for about a minute and see how you feel after.

+CLAIRE cycles through the steps several times, guiding ALEX through each step.
+Give a time delay of ~60s.

 ## Section VIII: Ending ##

+CLAIRE: Yes that's exactly it!
+You're doing fantastic.
+I can already see a huge improvement.
+Oh hey, I don't think I ever got your name.
+Do you mind me asking what your name is?

+ALEX: Alex.

+CLAIRE: Alex!
+Well it is a pleasure to formally meet you.
+I'm Claire by the way.

+School bell rings.

+CLAIRE: Oh looks like I gotta run to my next class.
+But I'll see you around Alex?

+MR. GARVEY: Ok class that's going to be for today.
+Be prepared to start talking about gene therapy next class.
+Have a great rest of your first day!

+All of the students get up and head toward the door to leave to their class.
+ALEX remains seated in his chair.

+MR. GARVEY: Oh hey Claire, could I talk to you briefly before you go?
+I'll write you a note to give to your next teacher so you don't get in trouble in case you're tardy.

+CLAIRE: Of course Mr. Garvey.

+CLAIRE gets up and walks to MR. GARVEY's desk.

+MR. GARVEY: Hey listen Claire, I just really want to thank you for helping out with Alex today.
+I'm going to be honest, I really had no idea what was happening, so I wasn't sure how to handle the situation.
+But it looks like you knew exactly what to do.

+CLAIRE: Thank you Mr. Garvey, I really appreciate it.

+MR. GARVEY: Are you busy after school today?
+If not, do you think you could meet me here and walk me through the steps you took to make sure Alex was ok?
+If this happens to him or another student in the future, I want to make sure I can address the situation properly.

+CLAIRE: I would love to!
+I will see you this afternoon at 3:00 sharp.

+MR. GARVEY: Thank you Claire.
+I will see you then.
+Oh and don't forget this!

+MR. GARVEY hands CLAIRE the note.

+CAMERA fades to black.

 ## Footnotes ##